 Before freshman year, all incoming undergraduates are assigned to one of Yale’s twelve residential colleges.
 Students remain affiliated with their residential college for all 4 years (and beyond).
 Yale makes every effort to represent the diversity of the entire undergraduate community within every residential college.
 In this sense each college is a microcosm of the larger student population.
 The residential college system offers students a familiar, comfortable living environment, personal interaction with faculty members and administrators, and exciting opportunities for academic and extracurricular exploration.

-The master is the chief administrative officer and the presiding faculty presence in each residential college.
+The head is the chief administrative officer and the presiding faculty presence in each residential college.
 He or she is responsible for the physical well being and safety of students in the residential college, as well as for fostering and shaping the social, cultural, and educational life and character of the college.
-During the year, he or she hosts lectures, study breaks (especially during finals), and Master’s Teas—intimate gatherings during which students have the opportunity to engage with renowned guests from the academy, government, or popular culture.
+During the year, he or she hosts lectures, study breaks (especially during finals), and College Teas—intimate gatherings during which students have the opportunity to engage with renowned guests from the academy, government, or popular culture.

 The dean serves as the chief academic and personal adviser to students in his or her residential college.
 Students submit course schedules, drop courses, or convert a course from the Credit/D/Fail option to a letter grade through the residential college dean’s office.
 If a student is having difficulty with a particular course, the college dean can often help by talking with the student’s instructor or with the relevant department’s director of undergraduate studies, or by referring the student to one of the tutoring programs administered by each residential college.
 Getting to know all residential college students as individuals helps the dean to address their concerns as personally and effectively as possible.